getherbert/docs/panels.md

 #### Renaming the Root Subpanel

-You will notice if you add the first subpanel that Wordpress will automatically insert a subpanel named the same as parent:
+You will notice if you add the first subpanel that WordPress will automatically insert a subpanel named the same as parent:

 ```
 My Plugin